WELCOME, FIFTH-GRADE POLAR BEARS!

 - Los Angeles Unified School District Future Ready Certification

 The scholars in my classroom will experience collaborative learning through academic language discourse; therefore, etiquette, respect, and digital citizenship are concepts that we take time to understand.
 My students will also learn through UDL (Universal Design for Learning).
 I am a firm believer when it comes to student choice.
 Students learn best when they are free to represent their learning through choice.
 Another component we will demonstrate our learning is through PBL (Project-Based Learning).
 Students have the opportunity to create projects integrated with research/writing.
 Ultimately, we live in a world where technology is essential.
 Communication, email etiquette, and online resources are necessary for my class because my students will develop their twenty-first-century skills.

 In the words of former President John F. Kennedy, "Every accomplishment starts with the decision to try."
 I am excited to try mindfulness in the classroom.
 Mindfulness in the classroom has assisted students in the following areas:

 Additionally, we will monitor our gratitude in our gratitude journal this year.
 Journaling our gratitude has shown benefits in the following areas:

 - Build strong relationships

-I look forward to the academic growth and rewarding year with my students and a collaborative year with parents.
+I look forward to academic growth and rewarding year with my students, and a collaborative year with parents.

 -Mr. Delgado, Fifth-Grade Teacher